demirdagemir/VisualizationG6/README.md

 In this repository we will build a visualization of the other teams aggregated data

-This project is a part of [JS Technology Lab](https://rostlab.org/owiki/index.php/Javascript_technology_2017) at Techincal University of Munich.
+This project is a part of [JS Technology Lab](https://rostlab.org/owiki/index.php/Javascript_technology_2017) at Technical University of Munich.

 ## Demo